Spring in Piedmont

 Ninfa and Gardens of the Roman Campagna

-This five-day tour is based in Frascati, a small town on the slopes of the Alban Hills, famous for its wine and the baroque villas built for their views towards Rome.
+Though our first night is in an hotel near Lake Bracciano north of Rome, this five-day tour is otherwise based in Frascati, a small town on the slopes of the Alban Hills, famous for its wine and the baroque villas built for their views towards Rome.